c3lang/vendor/README.md

 - LibClang https://clang.llvm.org/docs/LibClang.html
 - tinyfiledialogs http://tinyfiledialogs.sourceforge.net

+## Installing libraries from vendor

+When using a project with a `project.json`, running `c3c vendor-fetch <library name>` will download the corresponding library into the `lib/` folder and add it into the `dependencies` array in `project.json`.

+If not using a project the same command will instead download the library into the current directory where it be used with `--libdir <folder>` and `--lib <libname>`.

 ## Guide for writing bindings

 Because of the hard naming rules in C3, names sometimes need to be